di0/di0.github.io/source/_posts/2018-01-31-searching-exact-word-with-vi-editor.markdown

 categories: linux
 ---

-Below I explain you how search a exact word in VI(M), what you just need to do, is to put there on between <!--more--> regular expression
+Below I explain you how search an exact word in VI(M), what you just need to do, is to put there on between <!--more--> regular expression
 \\< and \\>, for example:

 ```bash